 15. Treasure box

 Fill a box with small goodies like shaped erasers, stickers, funky pencils, notebooks, and small toys, and let your kiddos pick their own reward.

 We know, reward-based sticker charts may not be your thing.
 But these simple tools have survived the ages.
 You can find smelly or hologram stickers for a simple and quick PBIS reward.
 We’re hoping the gesture alone will make the good behavior stick!

 17. Lunch vote

 For schools with a flexible lunch program, offer a reward where kids earn a vote for their next meal.
 Mac and cheese or chicken nuggets?

 18. Let them chew gum

-Kids chomp at the bit to break away from their desks and do schoolwork outside.
-Offer it up and watch them flock!
+Kids will take any opportunity to break away from their desks and do their schoolwork outside.
+Offer it up and watch them charge out the door !

 21. Water balloon fight

 OK, we’re getting a little crazy here, but who doesn’t love water balloons?
 Talk about a motivator!
 Reward students with a water balloon fight.
 You can play, too — as long as you know what you’re getting into.